 - Publish and distributing committee minutes and documents to keep committee members connected and informed

-Many of your volunteer opportunities probably involve helping out at your association’s events.
+Many of your volunteer opportunities likely involve helping at your association’s events.
 And nothing can be more frustrating to volunteers than not having the tools they need to do their jobs well.
-Show your volunteers that you care about supporting them by providing them with tools to make event management easier.
+Show your volunteers that you care by providing them with the necessary tools to make event management easier.

 - Easily track registration payments, cancellations, and refunds